1. Submitting the manuscript

 2. Review process

-The editorial board will make an initial screening of all manuscripts received.
-Selected manuscripts will be subjected to a double blind peer review, which means they will be reviewed by at least one referee on the basis of anonymity.
+If the manuscript passes the editor’s initial screening, it will be assigned to at least two reviewers.
+Selected manuscripts will be subjected to a double-blind peer review, which means they will be reviewed by at least one referee on the basis of anonymity.
 The final decision is made by the editorial board which reserves the right to refuse any manuscript or, in cases when manuscripts are accepted, to add certain corrections or shorten them.
 Any changes affecting the substance of the text will, of course, only be made in agreement with the author.
-The review process takes between three and nine months.
+The review process takes between two and five months.

 Manuscripts should be no longer than 25 pages and they must be written in English (US spelling).
 Also, the manuscripts must be complete in all respects (including tables and figures).
 For further style requirements, read the “Point of style” section.

 The first page must contain the full title of the paper, the full name(s) of the author(s), academic or professional affiliations and complete addresses of all authors.
 In the case of multiple authors, every author should be displayed on a new line, followed by organizational details, separated by commas.
 The name and address of the author to whom correspondence may be sent should be indicated, including an e-mail address, telephone number and fax number.